 5. Focus time and resources on one upgrade.
 When it comes time to improve your calendar, you’ll deal with only one software upgrade, which will save time and money.
 Not to mention, freeing up resources may even allow you to make improvements more often.
 Of course, if you go with a cloud service like Localist, your staff won’t have to deal with upgrades at all.

 6. Implement advanced functionalities.
-Speaking of upgrades, with a unified calendar, you can spend more time curating the features your campus needs.
+Speaking of upgrades, with a unified calendar, you can spend more time curating the features your organization needs.
 We’re talking about functionalities like integrated social media, the ability to follow and track events, and automatic email newsletters that can be sent out to event attendees.

 8. Convey unity and organization.
 Nothing says, “this is a thriving, tight-knit community” like a unified calendar chock full of events.
 Prospective visitors will be impressed by rich diversity of events on the central calendar, and will feel confident that the school prioritizes extracurricular offerings.